 The performance of an investment always is relative to alternative investment deciscions.
 So we need to define the relevant investment strategies to compare the above developments with.
 Even though the average ROI of Initial Coin Offerings has turned negative in the past months, we might as well have experienced similar results when investing in stocks, gold or any other asset.

 Arguably the most relevant opportunity costs that affect ICO investments are (I) keeping the money in fiat currencies and (II) investing in existing cryptocurrencies.

 The former is rather simple; the ‘return on investment’ of holding cash is always 1x (or 0%).
-For simplicity we have choosen Bitcoin as a representative for the second investing alternative as data shows that all major cryptocurrencies are strongly correlated with each other and especially with Bitcoin.
+For simplicity I have choosen Bitcoin as a representative for the second investing alternative as data shows that all major cryptocurrencies are strongly correlated with each other and especially with Bitcoin.

-In the charts below we plotted the return of investing in Bitcoin by calculating the average monthly price of BTC (based on daily close prices) and comparing them with the average price in March 2018.
+In the charts below I plotted the return of investing in Bitcoin by calculating the average monthly price of BTC (based on daily close prices) and comparing them with the average price in March 2018.